paulopacitti/pneumonia-detection/README.md

 python setup.py
 ```

+## Models
+Models are stored in the `bin/` directory.
+Usually, the most recent model is the one which is better trained and have better results.

 ## Contributing
 All development should be done in the Python modules.
-The `example.ipynb` is just an example for guiding out local development.
+The `main.ipynb` is just an example for guiding out local development.
 Notebooks are not commited, as defined in `.gitgnore`.